madcerto/intelquackcore.github.io/portfolio.md

 **Sam Gregg** is a current Film Student, as well as a freelance photographer, video editor, and photojournalist.
 If you have any questions about my work, or would like to work together, please reach out to me via email: **sam@quackcore.com**.
 Prints of all my work are available for purchase [here](https://quackcore.darkroom.com/).

-{% include image_caption.html imageurl="/images/building.jpg" title="Building in the works" caption="Urban Construction" %}
+{% include image_caption.html imageurl="/images/building.jpg" title="Building in the works" caption="Shot on Panasonic GH4" %}

-{% include image_caption.html imageurl="/images/fall.jpg" title="Vermont Hills" caption="New England in Fall" %}
+{% include image_caption.html imageurl="/images/stairs.png" title="Stairs" caption="Shot on Panasonic GH4" %}

-{% include image_caption.html imageurl="/images/hardware.jpg" title="Hardware Store" caption="Hardware Store on Film" %}
+{% include image_caption.html imageurl="/images/hardware.jpg" title="Hardware Store" caption="Shot on Olympus OM-1, Kodak Gold 200" %}

-{% include image_caption.html imageurl="/images/attic.jpg" title="Attic" caption="Attic Escape" %}
+{% include image_caption.html imageurl="/images/attic.jpg" title="Attic" caption="Shot on Panasonic GH4" %}

-{% include image_caption.html imageurl="/images/gallery.jpg" title="gallery" caption="City Gallery" %}
+{% include image_caption.html imageurl="/images/gallery.jpg" title="gallery" caption="Shot on Olympus OM-1, Kodak Gold 200" %}

 # Video Work
 This is some of my past work doing video projects.
 A video reel is in the works for this section.
 Stay tuned.